 The major focus of the research experience is to learn how to design a hypothesis-driven research project, acquire the necessary technical skills to test the hypothesis, analyze the data and present the work.

 Each fellow’s research is developed and monitored by a Scholarly Oversight Committee comprised of at least three faculty with at least one PCCM faculty and other members with content specific expertise.
-All fellows’ research is expected to result in a first author peer reviewed manuscript in a high quality medical journal.
-Research endeavors by our former fellows are presented below:
+All fellows’ research is expected to result in a first author peer reviewed manuscript in a high-quality medical journal.

 If the clinical, educational and research opportunities available through our division interest you, we are happy to receive and consider your application.